Updated: Dec 13, 2021

 "Wow.
 I have a lot of thoughts!
 Do you mean that I am supposed to be conscious of every. single. thought?"

-That was my question for the Lord about seven months ago.
-And He whispered, "yes."
-It seemed overwhelming at first, but I realized that I could easily identify my emotions.
-So when I felt guilt, fear, condemnation, or frustration I immediately explored what thoughts were causing that unwanted emotion.
+That was my question for the Lord.
+And He whispered, "pay attention to your thoughts."
+It seemed overwhelming at first, but I realized that I could easily identify my emotions, so I started there.
+When I felt guilt, fear, condemnation, or frustration I immediately explored what thoughts were causing that unwanted emotion.
 I began to shift my thoughts to Jesus and what He did for me.
 Instead of just letting my mind roam freely and randomly over absolutely anything, I became selective and started using what I called my "Bridge of Choice."
 By using the bridge of choice and intentionally choosing my different thought, I realized that my feelings were impacted, followed by my actions.
 And that began to give me new results.

 Here is my illustration of the way I learned to be transformed by the renewing of my mind.
 I started sharing it with leaders I was coaching, and they began to experience transformation, as well.